< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * In April 1943, there was a "radar summit" in England between officials of the Rad Lab, the TRE, and senior brass, and Lee DuBridge proposed that the Rad Lab take over targeting radar.
 According to DuBridge, the future should be H2X, not H2S, for both the RAF and the USAAF.

 The suggestion shocked the British.
 The USAAF had traditionally been solidly against area bombing, and now the Americans had reversed themselves.
 The British had other reasons to be annoyed with the Yanks, since several Rad Lab researchers had a low opinion of H2S, the blunt Valley calling it "bucket of crap", even while the NAB effort was in worse shape.
-In reality, by this time the American effort was beginning to outstrip and dominate British work.
+In reality, by that time the American effort was beginning to outstrip and dominate British work.
 Britain had been at war over two years longer than the US, and the British were becoming exhausted.
 One Yank engineer visiting his counterparts at the TRE was impressed by their expertise, but observed that they had been working seven-day weeks for a number of years and were worn to a frazzle.

 On the other side of the coin, British visiting their American cousins were envious of the level of staffing, including large numbers of skilled machinists and draftsmen.
 As Churchill had understood, the Americans simply had far more resources to throw at radar.
 Bernard Lovell had begun an investigation into X-band radar, but he had only one staffer to spare on it, and though British X-band H2S would be available by late 1943, it would not be widely deployed.